 Secretary, Board of Revision

-You must mail or deliver both your notice of appeal and appeal fee (outlined below) by the appeal deadline.
-Your appeal must be received no later than the 'Last Date of Appeal' found on your Notice of Assessment.
-Failure to submit the required fees and information by the deadline will result in your appeal being dismissed.
+Both the notice of appeal and appeal fee must be delivered by the "last date of appeal" found on your Notice of Assessment.
+Failure to do so will result in your appeal being dismissed.

 What are the Costs to File a Formal Appeal?